Lawrence Dambudzo Mudehwe, Background, Career, Death - Pindula, Local Knowledge

 Work History

 The former Mutare mayor taught at several schools before his engagement with politics.
 He taught at primary schools such as Saint Andrews Mubaira and Bocha Marange.
-It was while at Saint Barnabas that he was appointed headmaster, the same position he also held at Bwaze Marange before also teaching at Bangare in 1963.[1]
-He briefly worked at Mobile Electric engineers where he was employed as the warehouse manager and at Dairibord Zimbabwe Private Limited as personnel manager.
-He left his job at Dairiboard due to the fact that he had reached his retirement age.
+It was while at Saint Barnabas that he was appointed headmaster, the same position he also held at Bwaze Marange before also teaching at Bangare in 1963.
+[1] He briefly worked at Mobile Electric engineers where he was employed as the warehouse manager and at Dairiboard Zimbabwe Private Limited as personnel manager.
+He retired from the Dairiboard job.
 Lawrence was also appointed librarian at Sakubva Library in 1971 but quit the job in 1978 to help with the war effort in his native Manicaland Province.

 Political career